Oiher/longitudinal-GWAS-pipeline/docs/getting_started.md

 GWAS pipeline.
 If running this pipeline from ADWB, skip the installation section and go to the basic usage section.

-## Installation

-### Requirements
+## Requirements

-#### Hardware
+### Hardware

 The pipeline is meant to be run on a server with considerable resources, and it is not meant to be run on a local machine.

 The minimum hardware specifications are:

 ```text
 4 CPUs
 12GB RAM
 ```

-#### Software
+### Software

 The pipeline requires the following software prerequisites and has been tested on a Linux Ubuntu 18.04 environment: